 - Our Instrumental Music program is strongly supported by the school, students and community.
 Wynnum State High School is the community hub for instrumental music and hosts the cluster WAMMM camp and a range of events and showcase activities in our beautiful Star Theatre each year.
-We achieve success at Fanfare annually and the program is available to all year levels.
-There is a Symphonic Band, Concert Band and Stage Band along with a school choir. - Each year we field multiple debating teams and enter a range of public speaking competitions. - A very strong Student Council operates throughout the school with representation in all year levels.
+We achieve success at Fanfare biennially and the program is available to all year levels.
+There is a Symphonic Band, Concert Band and Stage Band. - Each year we field multiple debating teams and enter a range of public speaking competitions. - A very strong Student Council operates throughout the school with representation in all year levels.
 There are seven committees who work actively throughout the year to enrich school life and develop leadership density across the school.
 We have programs in place that support leadership in both the Junior Secondary and Senior School since 2011 we have welcomed Junior Secondary Captains to Wynnum State High School as part of the student leadership structure. - Sport always has a high participation rate for students.
-2013 saw Wynnum High crowned Gateway District Champions in Swimming, Cross Country and Girls Track and Field. - Interschool Sport was also successful in 2013 with many teams winning District Championships in Rugby League, Touch Football, Football, Netball and Basketball. - 2013 saw Wynnum High students involved in a range of Science, Technology, Chemistry and Engineering competitions and challenges. - A comprehensive Work Experience Program is made available to students in Years 10 and supported with a strong Careers program throughout the senior years. - Our 'House of Champions' Dance Crew routinely make it to the state finals.
+2014 saw Wynnum High crowned Gateway District Champions in Swimming, Cross Country and Track and Field. - Interschool Sport was also successful in 2014 with many teams winning District Championships in Rugby League, Touch Football, Football and Netball. - Wynnum SHS will join the Bayside District sport zone in 2015 which will provide a higher level of sport competition in the future. - 2014 saw Wynnum High students involved in a range of Science, Technology, Chemistry and Engineering competitions and challenges. - A comprehensive Work Experience Program is made available to students in Years 10 and supported with a strong Careers program throughout the senior years. - Our 'House of Champions' Dance Crew routinely make it to the state finals.